C-none/C-none.github.io/About.md

 ## Interests

 During my high school years, I was fascinated by anime-style videos made with [MMD](https://learnmmd.com/what-is-mikumikudance/)(MikuMikuDance).
 I wanted to make these virtual characters as vivid and realistic as possible.
 This led me to delve into computer graphics at university.
-As I learned more about computer graphics, I gradually realized that simulating motion and light transport is the core of rendering photorealistic graphics.
+As I learned more about computer graphics, I gradually realized that physics simulation and light transport are the core of rendering photorealistic graphics.
 Consequently, I chose rendering as my direction for further research.

 ------------------